sisixili/baseball-app/setupdb/README.md

 Note: May need to tailor `python3` vs `python` and `pip3` vs `pip`

+Ensure Python3 version 3.11.4 in the directory `baseball-app`

 1. Make sure Python and MySQL are installed locally
 2. Run `pip3 install mysql-connector-python python-dotenv pandas` from `baseball-app`
 3. Create a .env file with your local MySQL db's login info and place it in `baseball-app/setupdb` (DO NOT upload your .env file), for example: